08 Sep How GFCIs Protect Your Home & Family(Last Updated On: January 20, 2018)

 No. The ESFI advises that GFCIs should only be installed by a licensed, qualified electrician.

-However, portable GFCIs require no tools to install and provide flexibility in using receptacles that are not GFCI-protected.
+However, portable GFCIs require no tools to install and provide flexibility in using non GFCI-protected receptacles.

 Do you have any questions?
 SolvIt is ready to answer any questions or help install any GFCIs, so please feel free to contact SolvIt today.